- What is alcohol intoxication?

 - Isopropanol, also known as isopropyl alcohol, which is used in disinfectants and antiseptics

-Good to know: Methanol is extremely toxic.
-If consumed, ten milliliters of methanol can cause blindness, and consuming thirty milliliters is potentially fatal.
+Methanol is extremely toxic.
+If consumed, even ten milliliters of methanol can cause blindness, and consuming thirty milliliters is potentially fatal.
+Methanol poisoning requires emergency medical treatment, and if it is suspected that someone has ingested methanol, they should receive medical attention as soon as possible.

-In adults, alcohol intoxication usually results from consuming alcoholic beverages.
+In adults, alcohol intoxication usually results from consuming commercial alcoholic beverages containing ethanol.
 However, adults and children alike may also, accidentally or deliberately, consume the following household substances that contain alcohol:

 - Colognes and perfumes